RMEx/buildozer/README.md

 ## Security

 * A backup of the Scripts.rvdata2 is created
-* The "**Scripts**" folder is useless then, but not deleted, you habe to delete it by yourself if everything is fine
+* The "**Scripts**" folder is now useless, but not deleted, you have to delete it by yourself if everything is fine

 That's all, folks!